Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-colouring-our-canvas-elements.md

   - javascript
 ---

-So far, we have learned the [basics of the canvas](https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/), and how to [export it as an image](https://daily-dev-tips.com/posts/vanilla-javascript-save-canvas-as-an-image/).
-But it was all plain looking, so let's go ahead and explore our colouring options for the canvas.
+So far, we have learned the [basics of the canvas](https://daily-dev-tips.com/posts/getting-started-with-the-html-canvas/) and how to [export it as an image](https://daily-dev-tips.com/posts/vanilla-javascript-save-canvas-as-an-image/).
+But it was all plain looking, so let's go ahead and explore our coloring options for the canvas.

 Today we'll learn how to make the following;